klinbee/Flattened-Dimensions/README.md

 If you have any suggested changes to this, I can upload them for you (like adding a nether roof, redesigning the end, dimension specific packs, etc.)

-## Technical Details of the Datapack
+# Technical Details of the Datapack

-Relating to the Classic Superflat Version:
+## Relating to the Classic Superflat Versions:
--Mansions, Monuments, Strongholds, Mineshafts, End Cities, Nether Fossils (which for some reason are considered a structure in the code), all have hard-coded heights of generation, so they cannot be moved with a Datapack.
+*Mansions, Monuments, Strongholds, Mineshafts, End Cities, Nether Fossils (which for some reason are considered a structure in the code), all have hard-coded heights of generation, so they cannot be moved with a Datapack.

--This is why the Superflat world generates at the height that it does.
+..*This is why the Superflat world generates at the height that it does.
 If were much lower, Mansions wouldn't generate.

   -This is also why Monuments cut through the bedrock, Strongholds and Mineshafts are under the bedrock.
 This presents an interesting challenge to the player, and is kind of funny.